 The FET Act of 2006 specifies that there should be 16 members on each college council.
 The reasons for having a fairly large number of persons on councils are implied rather than explicitly stated in the FET Act (2006).
-From the Governance table in Section 1 we see that the average number of council members at the national level is 13 and at the provincial level is also 13 - which falls short of the requirement of the Act.
-Umgungundlovu FET College has 15 members on the college council.
+From the Governance table in Section 1 we see that the average number of council members at both national and provincial levels is 13 - which falls short of the requirement of the Act.
+Letaba College fares slightly better with 14 members on the college council.